-In Part 2, I wrote about the market itself.
+In Part 2, we wrote about the market itself.
 The economic potential of this market is undeniable and this is being driven by efficacy based medicinal results that are underpinning legislative changes.
 The changes are giving birth to an industry considered to be the biggest boom since the early days of the Internet.
-And so to Part 3, and the actual cannabis industry.
+And so to Part 3, and the cannabis industry itself.

 The industry is composed of legal cultivators and producers, consumers, independent industrial standards bodies, ancillary products and services, regulators and researchers focussing on cannabis and its industrial derivative, hemp.